-- 110 Parish and community councils may elect a chairman and appoint additional councillors by making resolutions at parish meetings.
+- 14.15 Parish and community councils may elect a chairman and appoint additional councillors by making resolutions at parish meetings.
 Such matters may be put to a parish poll under the 1987 rules.
 In effect, this is an election by the parish or community's electorate to the chairmanship of the parish council or another office.
 In that case, the poll is conducted according to rules akin to those governing parish council elections.
-In our view, there is no reason in principle why such polls, if properly demanded at parish meetings, cannot be conducted according to the rules governing parish and council elections within the standard framework governing elections, subject to there being no nomination stage: the candidates for election should be stipulated at the meeting that decides to have a poll. - 111 The second, and more common, type of parish poll asks a question on any issue arising for decision by the parish council.
+In our view, there is no reason in principle why such polls, if properly demanded at parish meetings, cannot be conducted according to the rules governing parish and council elections within the standard framework governing elections, subject to there being no nomination stage: the candidates for election should be stipulated at the meeting that decides to have a poll. - 14.16 The second, and more common, type of parish poll asks a question on any issue arising for decision by the parish council.
 In such a case, the poll is akin to a referendum on a parish issue.
-Although this is nowhere expressly stated, the question cannot lie outside the proper range of decision making by a parish council, or be devoid of practical application. - 112 The rules governing the conduct of parish polls date from 1987 and are thus out of step with the rest of electoral administration law.
+Although this is nowhere expressly stated, the question cannot lie outside the proper range of decision making by a parish council, or be devoid of practical application. - 14.17 The rules governing the conduct of parish polls date from 1987 and are thus out of step with the rest of electoral administration law.
 Our view is that parish polls should be run according to the standard conduct rules governing local referendums (where the poll asks a question) and the standard rules governing elections (where the poll concerns an appointment), save for a modification to omit the nominations stage.

-Recommendation 14-6: A parish poll pertaining to an appointment should be governed by the conduct rules governing elections, omitting the nomination stage.
+14.18 A parish or community poll pertaining to an appointment should be governed by the conduct rules governing elections, omitting the nomination stage.

-Recommendation 14-7: A parish poll pertaining to an issue should be governed by the conduct rules for local referendums.
+14.19 A parish or community poll pertaining to an issue should be governed by the conduct rules for local referendums.

-Recommendation 14-8: The scope of parish issues which can be put to a poll should be defined.
+14.20 The scope of the issues which can be put to a parish or community poll should be defined.